dsquarre/FlappyBird/README.md

-copy the windows file if you have a windows pc and the .app if you have a mac
+download the zip file on your pc and copy or extract it somewhere in your computer.
+Run the .exe file to play.